Akshatm1011/-project-/index.md

 however, it too did not compare to the results of the cross entropy trained model.
-Finally, we combined the losses of mean squared error and cross-entropy to get the best results so far in terms of intelligibility but are in the process of tuning hyperparameters to increase intelligibility.
+Finally, we combined the losses of mean squared error and cross-entropy to get the best results so far in terms of intelligibility.
+We have also hyper-parametered tuned our model to perform even better.

 **Hyperparameter Tuning**